 So either nothing happens or the print job ends up failing and USUALLY just goes away.
 If not, you then have to go into the print job queue and manually delete the print job, otherwise it will hold up all the new jobs coming to the printer.

-However, there are those few print jobs that really mess with you and simply refuse to delete!
-You Cancel, Delete, Remove the print job, yet it still remains in the queue.
+However, there are those few print jobs that really get stuck and simply refuse to delete!
+You Cancel, Delete, or Remove the print job, yet it still remains in the queue.
 If you cannot delete a print job in Windows, you have to completely stop the print spooler service, delete the print job, and then restart the service.